aarneranta/chalmers-advanced-python/labs/lab1/README.md

 `lines_between_stops(linedict, stop1, stop2)` lists the lines that go from stop1 to stop2.
 The lines should be sorted in their numeric order, that is, '2' before '10'.
-Notice that each line is assumed to serve in both directions - the direction listed explicitly for it, and the opposite direction.
+Notice that all lines are assumed to run in both directions.

 `time_between_stops(linedict, timedict, line, stop1, stop2)` calculates the time from `stop1` to `stop2` along the given `line`.
-This is obtained as the sum of all distances between adjacent stops.
+This is obtained as the sum of all times between adjacent stops.
 If the stops are not along the same line, an error message is printed.

 `distance_between_stops(stopdict, stop1, stop2)` calculates the geographic distance between any two stops, based on their latitude and longitude.
 The distance is hence not dependent on the tram lines.
 You can implement this function by using the [Haversine](https://pypi.org/project/haversine/) library.

+### Tests for dictionary building & querying

+The file `test_tramdata.py` already tests if all stops associated with lines in `linedict` also exist in `stopdict`.
+You should add at least the following tests:

+- that all tram lines listed in the original text file `tramlines.txt` are included in `linedict`,
+- that the list of stops for each tramline is the same in `tramlines.txt` and `linedict`,
+- that all distances are "feasible", meaning less than 20 km (test this test with a smaller number to see it fail!),
+- that the time from *a* to *b* is always the same as the time from *b* to *a* along the same line.

 ### The dialogue function